JoeSpencer1/NN_indentation/README.md

 ## Finite element models
 Finite element method (FEM) simulations were performed usinng the Multi-physics object oriented simulation environt ([MOOSE](https://mooseframework.inl.gov/)), with some specific configurations.
 Input files used for the FEM simulations are located in the [moose](moose) folder.
 - MOOSE was installed in a separate environment using the program's documented [installation instructions](https://mooseframework.inl.gov/releases/moose/2021-09-15/getting_started/installation/).
-- The derivative size was also set to 300
+- The derivative size was also set to 300 in the MOOSE installation's root directory.
 ```
 ./configure --with-derivative-size=300
 ```